radian-software/straight.el/README.md

 disabled).

-`straight.el` determines which packages are installed solely by how and when `straight-use-package` is invoked in your init-file, so some optimizations and validation operations require you to provide additional contextual information by declaring "transaction" blocks.
+`straight.el` determines which packages are installed solely by how and when `straight-use-package` is invoked in your init-file.

 ### What is a package?